 4. Prioritize and highlight your related experience & accomplishments

 Emphasize your most related work experience, and maybe even remove any unrelated experience.
-That’s only possible if you have enough related experience to look good, but if you do, don’t include unrelated jobs.
+That’s only possible if you have enough related experience to look good, but don’t include unrelated jobs if you do.
 Many resumes are too long anyway.
 And for each job you’ve held, be sure to highlight any related accomplishments to reflect how you would succeed in the role.
-Spend some time emphasising tasks that are similar to something the employer would expect you to take on and accomplishments that would be considered a success in the role you’re applying for.
+Spend some time emphasizing tasks that are similar to something the employer would expect you to take on and accomplishments that would be considered a success in the role you’re applying for.
 If it would have nothing to do with the role, remove it.

 You only have a few seconds to make an impression with your resume and hiring managers will be looking for these details.
 Make the most of that time.
 These tips for changes to make to your resume should get you on your way.